cjsastillero-hub/9magnesiumcs3/q1/zodiacMagnesiumAstillero.md

     print(f"Congrats!
 Your Chinese Zodiac Sign is {zodiacs[index_of_the_zodiac]}!") print("Thank you for your time!")
 else:
-    print("Unfortunatly, we only accept birth years that are in the 1900s onward.
+    print("Unfortunately, we only accept birth years that are in the 1900s onward.
 Please try again!")
 ```
 ## Documentation